SKIET's first-day pop moderates after stock debuts at double IPO price

-SEOUL/HONG KONG (Reuters) - Battery material maker SK IE Technology Co Ltd (SKIET) saw its stock hover up 50% on its debut day, pulling back from market open when it started trade at double the price set during its record-breaking initial public offering (IPO).
+Battery material maker SK IE Technology Co Ltd (SKIET) (361610.KS) saw its stock hover up 50% on its debut day, pulling back from market open when it started trade at double the price set during its record-breaking initial public offering (IPO).

 SKIET's shares opened at 210,000 won on Tuesday, valuing the manufacturer at about 15 trillion won ($13.44 billion).

-They dropped as much as 26% from that peak as the day wore on, compared with a 1.5% fall in the KOSPI benchmark share price index.
+They dropped as much as 26% from that peak as the day wore on, compared with a 1.5% fall in the KOSPI benchmark share price index (.KS11).

-The pop and immediate decline came after major electric vehicle (EV) stocks were sold off on Wall Street overnight - including leader Tesla Inc, which lost 6.8% - during a broader U.S. tech rout, setting a negative tone for SKIET’s debut, said Clepsydra Capital founder Sanghyun Park.
+The pop and immediate decline came after major electric vehicle (EV) stocks were sold off on Wall Street overnight - including leader Tesla Inc (TSLA.O), which lost 6.8% - during a broader U.S. tech rout, setting a negative tone for SKIET's debut, said Clepsydra Capital founder Sanghyun Park.

-SKIET supplies separators, a key component in lithium-ion batteries, to battery makers including parent SK Innovation Co Ltd, Samsung SDI Co Ltd, LG Energy Solution Ltd and Japan’s Panasonic Corp.
+SKIET supplies separators, a key component in lithium-ion batteries, to battery makers including parent SK Innovation Co Ltd (096770.KS), Samsung SDI Co Ltd (006400.KS), LG Energy Solution Ltd and Japan's Panasonic Corp (6752.T).

 "The latest bashing of the EV stocks on the NASDAQ seems to be affecting SKIET's market debut," Seoul-based Park, who publishes on Smartkarma, told Reuters.